Jackie Aina: Collaborations

 In July 2016, Aina teamed up with e.l.f.
 Cosmetics to create an eye shadow palette.

-In March 2017, Sigma Beauty released a set of five " Must Have" brushes created by Aina.
+In March 2017, Sigma Beauty released a set of five brushes created by Aina.

-In December 2017, Aina announced that she would launch two rose gold powder highlighters, La Bronze and La Peach, with Artist Couture.
+In December 2017, Aina announced the launch of two cosmetic powder highlighters, La Bronze and La Peach, in collaboration with cosmetic brand Artist Couture.

-Aina expressed her opinion that a foundation product by cosmetics brand Too Faced did not feature enough shades, Too Faced announced a collaboration with her to expand the shade range of its Born This Way foundation.
+After Aina expressed her opinion that a foundation product by cosmetics brand Too Faced did not feature enough shades, Too Faced announced a collaboration with her to expand the shade range of its Born This Way foundation.
 By June 2018, the shade range had been expanded from 24 to 35 shades.
-Nine of the eleven new shades were formulated by Aina, where several had sold out.
-She said that she listened to perspectives of her online followers and other influencers of color.
-Aina said that the collaboration wasn't a result of the effect that Fenty Beauty had on the cosmetic industry after it launched a foundation in 40 shades in 2017, and that she and Too Faced had not known about it.
-She also said that the brand had reached out to her in efforts to diversify their products long before she had such a large online following.
+Nine of the eleven new shades were formulated by Aina.
+Aina explained that she listened to perspectives of her online followers and other influencers of color when developing the product.
+Aina has said that the brand had reached out to her in efforts to diversify their products long before she had such a large online following.

 Aina told Bustle in 2018 that she would create a cosmetics line by 2019.

-In August 2019, Aina released an eyeshadow palette in collaboration with Anastasia Beverly Hills.
+In August 2019, Aina released an eyeshadow palette in collaboration with cosmetic brand Anastasia Beverly Hills.
 On the included shades, Aina said, "the palette is for everyone but my priority was making sure I chose shades that would specifically work for dark and deep-dark complexions."

-Forvr Mood

-On July 13, 2020, Aina announced the release of her home goods line, Forvr Mood, which will sell candles, skin-care products, and fragrances.

 Awards

-At the 49th NAACP Image Awards on January 15, 2018, Aina won the NAACP Image Award for "YouTuber of the Year".
+At the 49th NAACP Image Awards on January 15, 2018, Aina won the NAACP Image Award for "YouTuber of the Year."
 The NAACP introduced the award category in partnership with Google, in 2018.